-In general, conventional mortgage loans need a qualifying ratio of 28/36.
+Usually, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-For these ratios, the first number is how much (by percent) of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything that makes up the payment.
+For these ratios, the first number is the percentage of your gross monthly income that can be spent on housing costs.
+This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, Private Mortgage Insurance - everything that makes up the payment.

-The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt.
-Recurring debt includes auto/boat payments, child support and monthly credit card payments.
+The second number is what percent of your gross income every month that can be applied to housing costs and recurring debt together.
+Recurring debt includes credit card payments, auto loans, child support, etcetera.

 - Gross monthly income of $6,500 x .28 = $1,820 can be applied to housing